Body snatching: The Netherlands

 In The Netherlands, poorhouses were accustomed to receiving a small fee by undertakers who paid a fine for ignoring burial laws and resold the bodies (especially those with no family) to doctors.

 During the 17th century, the period of the Glorious Revolution, medicine in Great Britain and the Netherlands was at the root of body-snatching with the goal of using the corpses to be used for anatomical and physiological learning.
 Among 17th-century medicine educators at universities the desire to educate the public, in particular, took place in the Dutch Republic of the Netherlands.
 The Dutch Province of South Holland was home to the Leiden Anatomical Theatre.
 Leiden Anatomical Theatre was amongst other theatres which was centers of arts and sciences, meeting places for artists and scientists, and places of public function.
-Leiden's contribution represented the model of the innovative academy and it's clinical course, inaugurated in 1638, was widely seen as a center of excellence.
-At Leiden University Peter Paauw (1564-1617) and Francisus dele Boё Sylvius (1614-1672), who were medical professors who used practical skills which became an integral basic part of the academic curriculum under the direction of Otho Heurnius (1577-1652) The anatomical theater developed into a place of universal knowledge and a representation of the macrocosmos as opposed to the microcosmos of the human body.
-After the death of Heurnius, Joannes van Horne (1621-1670) became the next caretaker for the anatomical theater.
+Leiden's contribution represented the model of the innovative academy and its clinical course, inaugurated in 1638, was widely seen as a center of excellence.
+At Leiden University Peter Paauw (1564–1617) and Francisus dele Boё Sylvius (1614–1672), who were medical professors who used practical skills which became an integral basic part of the academic curriculum under the direction of Otho Heurnius (1577–1652) The anatomical theater developed into a place of universal knowledge and a representation of the macrocosmos as opposed to the microcosmos of the human body.
+After the death of Heurnius, Joannes van Horne (1621–1670) became the next caretaker for the anatomical theater.

 Contemporary body snatching

 Argentina

 In 1974, former de facto President Pedro Eugenio Aramburu's body was stolen by Montoneros.

 The organization had already kidnapped and murdered Aramburu in 1970.
-The corpse was to be held until President Isabel Perón brought back Eva Peron's body from Italy.
+The corpse was to be held until President Isabel Perón brought back Eva Perón's body from Italy.
 It was also an act of revenge for the previous removal of Evita's body.
 Once Evita's body arrived in Argentina, Montoneros gave up Aramburu's corpse and abandoned it in a street in Buenos Aires.

 In 1986, the hands of Juan Perón were stolen from his grave by unknown persons.

 Hungary

 The grave of Communist leader János Kádár (1912–1989) at the Kerepesi Cemetery in Budapest was desecrated in early 2007.
 His skull has been stolen along with some of his other bones and his wife Mária Tamáska's urn.
 The act was politically motivated, as a message reading "murderers and traitors cannot rest in sacred ground 1956–2006" (taken from a song by far-right rock band Kárpátia) was left nearby.
-The two dates refer to the Hungarian Revolution of 1956 (Kádár played a major role in the suppresion of the revolution), and the 2006 protests in Hungary (a scandal involving a party widely held to be the ideological successor to that of Kádár).
-As of 2022, the bones and the perpetrators haven't been found.
+The two dates refer to the Hungarian Revolution of 1956 (Kádár played a major role in the suppression of the revolution), and the 2006 protests in Hungary (a scandal involving a party widely held to be the ideological successor to that of Kádár).
+As of 2022, the bones and the perpetrators have not been found.